How to Use Claude Code: Complete Beginner Guide (2026)

 Connecting to a Multi-Agent Squad

 Claude Code works great on its own.
-But if you want to coordinate Claude Code with other AI agents -- for example, having a Research agent gather requirements, a Coder agent (Claude Code) implement features, and a Reviewer agent check the output -- you can connect it to Ivern Squads.
+But if you want to coordinate Claude Code with other AI agents -- for example, having a Research agent gather requirements, a Coder agent (Claude Code) implement features, and a Reviewer agent check the output -- you can connect it to Ivern AI.

 How It Works